2.2.7 Jobseeker payment & youth allowance verification

-The following table lists the verification required for the payments/benefits in the NSA and YA grouping.
+The following table lists the verification required for the payments/benefits in the JSP and YA grouping.
 If more detail is required about specific verification, the second column indicates where you will find this.

 |Most recent employment||See this topic|

 If a JSP recipient/claimant was previously employed, details of their most recent employment before approving payment must be confirmed.

 Explanation: Without this the delegate cannot determine if:

 - the person is genuinely unemployed

 - lump sum leave or termination payments paid or owed in respect of termination will result in the imposition of an IMP period

 - if the job was temporary and higher than average wages were received an SWPP may apply, and

 - the potential level of liquid assets to be expected at the time of claiming.

 A person who was employed in the 12 months before claiming must provide an 'Employment Separation Certificate' from: